yanshu/pisa/INSTALL.md

 * [PyROOT](https://root.cern.ch/pyroot) Necessary to read ROOT cross sections files; must install ROOT on your system in addition to PyROOT.
 There is no `pip` package for either.
   * Ubuntu 15.x and 16.04:<br>
     `sudo apt-get install root-system libroot-bindings-python*`
+* [enum34](https://pypi.python.org/pypi/enum34) Required for numba, and for some reason pip is not installing this as a dependency automatically, so it must be installed manually.
 * [numba](http://numba.pydata.org) Just-in-time compilation of decorated Python functions to native machine code via LLVM.
 This can accelerate certain routines significantly.
 If not using Anaconda to install, you must have LLVM installed already on your system (see above).
   * Installed alongside PISA if you specify option `['numba']` to `pip`
 * [PyCUDA](https://mathema.tician.de/software/pycuda): run certain routines on Nvidia CUDA GPUs (must have compute 2.0 or greater capability)<br>